SFU-CMPT-201/a6-pub/README.md

 Now, write a Makefile that produces an executable named `main_dump` with `make main_dump`.
 Make sure you compile it with basic options, e.g., just `-o`, since we don't want the compiler to do extra things that could make it difficult to access the text segment.
 Once that's done, compile and run it to check the output.
-What's printed out is the first 64 bytes of `main()`'s compile code loaded in the text segment in memory.
+What's printed out is the first 64 bytes of `main()`'s compiled code loaded in the text segment in memory.

 How do we know if this is correct code?
 There's a utility called `objdump` that prints out what is